6 Tiny Tweaks To Help You Lose Weight NowArticle posted in: Lifestyle Diet & Nutrition

 A three-month study from Ohio State found that diabetes patients significantly lowered their blood sugar with this strategy.
 And a British study found that it helps you later in the day—mindful dieters in the study not only ate less at the distraction-free meal, but downed fewer calories the rest of the day.

 3. Listen to your mother: Chew your food.

-Part of that mindful eating: Chewing your food thoroughly.
+No one knows more about kids eating habits than mom, who has always advocated for mindful eating.
+Part of that mindful eating is chewing your food thoroughly.
 Mom’s advice has some science behind it, too: In a study from China, men who chewed each bite of food 40 times ate 12 percent fewer calories at a meal after a 12-hour fast than those who chewed just 15 times.
 The study was small, but included another benefit of more chewing: The 40-chew group produced less ghrelin, a hormone that is related to feeling hungry.

 4. Drink before you eat.

 This tip does double duty: First, if you warm up with a beverage an hour before your meal, you could eat less.
 By consuming hot liquids, like tea, 60 minutes before eating, you can feel fuller faster and eat fewer calories—134 fewer, according to a 2008 study from Penn State.
 And if your tea has cinnamon, it can give you a bonus benefit: In a study in the Journal of Agricultural and Food Chemistry, the spice increased sugar metabolism by a factor of 20 at the next meal.

 Whether you have the warm drink or not, follow it with some water right before your meal.
 In a study from Virginia Tech, participants who drank two, eight-ounce glasses of water before meals lost 36 percent more weight over a 12-week period than those who skipped the pre-meal beverage.

 5. Never eat directly from a bag, and be sure to measure your snacks.